sagi-meltzer/video-transcript/README.md

 ## New feature

 As you can see, the project has pre-implemented code, a button which let you choose a video from your file system.
-There is also video in the repo named *“Deploy_React_App_in_2_min_for_free.mp4”*  located in *“./src/files”.*
+There is also a video in the repo named *“Deploy_React_App_in_2_min_for_free.mp4”*  located in *“./src/files”.*

 We will use this video for testing our development.